Nikon preps major firmware updates, new accessories for Z-mount cameras

 The Nikon Z9 is getting loads of new features including in-camera compositing.
 Nikon

 The Nikon Z9 is about to get even swifter and more powerful thanks to a major firmware update scheduled to arrive on Wednesday (April 20, 2022).
-The very same day, the company will also be delivering focus-improving updates for both the Z6 II and Z7 II, and Nikon has further revealed plans for both a new -performance CFexpress card and a remote grip accessory for Z-mount cameras.
+The very same day, the company will also be delivering focus-improving updates for both the Z6 II and Z7 II, and Nikon has further revealed plans for both a new high- CFexpress card and a remote grip accessory for Z-mount cameras.

-The Nikon Z9 version 2.0 firmware update is clearly the big news here, though, and its improvements can best be split into three main areas: Those which impact stills and video capture, those applicable solely to stills, and those which apply only to video capture.
+The Nikon Z9 version 2.0 firmware update is clearly the big news here, though, and its improvements can be split into three main areas: Those which impact stills and video capture, those applicable solely to stills, and those which apply only to video capture.
 We’ll kick things off with that first group.

 A red border of a display of a bird flying.